Spies, Dupes and Charities

 The Morgenthau Plan would have deindustrialized Germany.
 It proposed not just the banning of weapons manufacture but the removal or destruction of all industrial plants and equipment in the Ruhr, the country's productive heartland.

 Morgenthau's plan had already been leaked during the war.
-In fact the NAZIs were able to use it as propaganda in 1944, to energize their own civilians with the threat of what the Americans had in store.
+In fact the Germans were able to use it as propaganda in 1944, to energize their own civilians with the threat of what the Americans had in store.
 By 1947 Mogenthau's plan had been neutralized.
 The large-scale destruction of mines and industrial plant was blocked.
 Rival interests had triumphed.

 White is an unlikely spy.
 He dominated the conference that set up the World Bank and International Monetary Fund, keystones of the post-war financial architecture.
 These objectives had existed, in various forms, since before WW1 and the tax-exempt foundations were intimately involved.
 As for the widespread idea that White followed Soviet orders to harden the Americans’ anti-Japanese stance in order to provoke Pearl Harbor, it is patent nonsense.
 The lobby that bounced President F.D.
 Roosevelt into the provocation of cutting off Japanese oil supplies was much broader than White alone, as James Bradley shows in The China Mirage (2014).